-Dog allergy symptoms vary from dog to dog and indeed breed to breed, but in general symptoms are primarily focused on their skin, ears and digestive tracts - where ever mast cells are most common.
+Dog allergy symptoms vary from breed to breed, dog to dog and indeed season to season, but in general symptoms are primarily focused on their digestive tracts, ears and skin - where ever mast cells are most common.

 Dogs with flea allergies, inhalant allergies (atopy) or contact allergies (from lying on grasses, etc.) will show varying degrees of skin irritation and scratching.

 Dogs scratch because they are itchy, and dogs with dog allergy symptoms scratch and scratch and keep on scratching in an effort to find relief.
 They literally cant stop scratching.